ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 In order to do that, identifying the **foreign keys** as the common ground for table joining, or in other words, the route from the start **(rental table)** to our final destination **(inventory table)**, is a must!

-So here is the final version of our 4 part table joining journey itinerary:
+So here is the final version of my 4 part table joining journey itinerary:

 |Join Journey Part|Start              |End                |Foreign Key       |